vanthinh91/maguttiCms/README.md

 # Commands
 ## magutticms:create-model
-helper to create a model and the related admin form configuration fields from given db table
+helper to create a model and the related admin form configuration fields from a db table

 License
 =======